Oceania Marina accidents and incidents

 |May 2015||Cruise Illness / Norovirus Outbreaks|

 April-May 2015, CDC reported on itinerary April 21 to May 7, a Norovirus outbreak (gastrointestinal illness) infected 69 passengers (out of 1185, or 5,8%) and 11 crew (out of 769, or 1,4%).
-All sick suffered from Noro virus symptoms (stomach cramps, vomiting, diarrhea) and were quarantined to their cabins.
+All sick suffered from Norovirus symptoms (stomach cramps, vomiting, diarrhoea) and were quarantined to their cabins.

 The ship reported to CDC increased cleaning and disinfection, sent daily reports of illness cases to VSP.
 Embarkation on the next voyage (departure May 7, from NYC New York) was delayed due to sanitation procedures, health assessment and outbreak evaluation.

-The illness outbreak happened during 16-day Panama Canal repositioning cruise from South America to USA (Callao Peru) to NYC New York).
+The illness outbreak happened during the 16-day Panama Canal repositioning cruise from South America to the USA (Callao Peru) to NYC New York).

 |March 2011||Cruise Illness / Norovirus Outbreaks|

 February-March 2011, CDC reported on itinerary Feb 26 to Mar 15, a Norovirus outbreak (gastrointestinal illness) infected 39 passengers (out of 1126, or 3,5%) and 29 crew (out of 789, or 3,7%).
-All sick suffered from Noro virus symptoms (stomach cramps, fever, vomiting, diarrhea) and were quarantined to their cabins.
+All sick suffered from Norovirus symptoms (stomach cramps, fever, vomiting, diarrhoea) and were quarantined to their cabins.